Hans Kalb

 Hans Kalb (3 August 1899 – 5 April 1945) was a German international footballer.

 International career

 The 1.
 FC Nürnberg player won 15 caps (two goals) for Germany.
 Kalb was sent off in the match against Uruguay at the 1928 Olympic Games for a deliberate foul against Uruguayan goal scorer Pedro Petrone.
-Uruguay won the game 4-1, and Kalb received a one year ban from the German Football Association, which ended his international career.
+Uruguay won the game 4-1, and Kalb received a two years ban from the German Football Association which ended his international career.

 Personal life

 In the First World War he served as an artilleryman in the German Army.

 Outside football, Kalb was a dental surgeon who practised in Nuremberg.
 He died from an infection contracted in surgery.